Ciela-Institute/caustics/paper.md

 simulator in a single line of Python and carry on using that simulator as a pure function `f(x)` which takes in parameters such as the Sérsic index, position, SIE einstein radius, etc. and returns an image.
-This interface is straightforward for new users and for simplifying the passing of simulation configurations between users.
+This interface is straightforward for new users and for simplifying the sharing of simulation configurations between users.

 The second level of interface is the object oriented interface, which allows